GaloisInc/daedalus/docs/_sources/tutorial/extended-ex-intro.rst.txt

 will not perform any of the typical CRC validation, a criticial error detection/correction system that contributes to the reliability of PNG.

-We recommend reading :ref:`Validation in Parsing` on some high-level guiding principles one should have in mind when deciding what to include in the parsing stage of a format-processing application.
+We recommend reading :ref:`tutorial/extended-ex-parsers:Validation in Parsing` on some high-level guiding principles one should have in mind when deciding what to include in the parsing stage of a format-processing application.
 This will directly address some of the things we're omitting from our development